cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/create-v1-consumers.rst

 This operation creates a consumer for the specified container.

-The following table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation.

 +------+-----------------------------------------------------------------------------+
 | Code | Description                                                                 |
 +======+=============================================================================+